COVESA/commercial-vehicle-information-specifications/docs-gen/content/him_configurator/_index.md

 If not set these files are deleted after being used as input to the call of the VSS-tools exporter(s).
 If not used the default is false, i. e. not to save the files.

-The -e command line option is used to substitute the external datatype references with the actual enum definitions from the common Datatypes tree in the tree(s) that the VSS-tools generate.
+The -e command line option is used if substitution is not desired of the external datatype references with the actual enum definitions from the common Datatypes tree in the generated tree(s).

 ## Creation of a vehicle variant specific signal tree
-The HIM configurator enables a model where a "super tree" covering all variations of a vehicle archetype (like Truck, Trailer, Bus, etc) can be defined in the vspec files, then the HIM configurator can be used to create a "variant specific" vehicle signal tree via the input data in the himConfiguration.json file.
+The HIM configurator enables a model where a "super tree" covering all variations that a vehicle may be equipped with,
+e. g. propulsion technology like ICE, PHEV, EV, etc. can be defined in the vspec files, then the HIM configurator can be used to create a "variant specific" vehicle signal tree from the variation point configuration in the himConfiguration.json file.

 ## Usage of a vehicle variant specific signal tree
 The output from the HIM configurator is the selected parts of the "vspec super tree" in a file with one of the supported formats.
-This file can then e. g. be used in a vehicle of the selected variant by a server that is controlling the access to the signals.
+This file can then e. g. be used in a vehicle of the selected variant by a server that is managing the access to the signals.
-The server cn then use the tree to "vet" client request - checking that the signal is present, whether it is read-only or read-write, etc.
+The server can then use the tree to "vet" client request - checking that the signal is present, whether it is read-only or read-write, that credentials are valid if access control is applied, etc.
 An example of a server using it like this is the [VISS reference server](https://github.com/COVESA/vissr).